creotiv/go-hiload/o-direct/README.md

 * write amplification inside the filesystem
 * extra work for the NVMe controller

 Direct I/O does none of this.
-It writes **exact bytes to exact LBAs**.
+It writes **exact bytes to exact Local Block Addresses**.

 Buffered I/O always costs more in the long run — more CPU, more disk ops, more latency spikes.